indigorose8/PyPong/index.md

 ***

-##Task 5 - Can I make a web version?
+##Task 6 - Can I make a web version?

-jsfiddle & material design colours!
+* jsfiddle & material design colours!
+* an iPython notebook

 ***